OCR-Processing a Document

 For more information on Continia Cloud OCR and how to set it up, see Configuring Cloud OCR.

 For details on on-premises OCR and the Continia OCR service, as well as information on how to set these up, see Configuring On-Premises OCR and Installing ABBYY and Document Capture Services.
-Relevant minimum requirements can be found here and here.
+Relevant minimum requirements can be found under OCR server requirements and Firewall requirements.

 For every PDF document that's imported into Document Capture, the ABBYY engine will attempt to capture all characters and their positions.
 Using this OCR data, Document Capture can then locate all words and phrases in the document, which enables it to search for captions and their corresponding values.
 In order to be able to display the scanned PDF document optimally in the user interface, along with all identified captions and values, Document Capture converts it into a TIFF file, as this is more manageable and easier to render.
 However, you can always retrieve the original PDF document via the action bar by selecting Document > PDF File.

 For each identified caption, Document Capture will initially look for the value to the right of the caption, and if no value is found there, it will search for it immediately below the caption.
 If Document Capture fails to locate a value, or if it finds the wrong one, you can help it by identifying the correct value manually.
 Once a value has been found – whether by Document Capture or by you – Document Capture registers the relative position of the caption and the value, and this is then used to identify the values of this caption in all future documents sent by the same vendor.
 The position of the caption itself is unimportant; only the relative position between the caption and the value is used.

 The ABBYY website